GoogleCloudPlatform/gke-managed-certs/README.md

 # API changes

-Managed Certificates support the following versions of Managed Certificate CRD, the API: v1beta1 and v1beta2.
+Managed Certificates support the following versions of Managed Certificate CRD, the API: v1, v1beta2 and v1beta1.

+You should use the v1 version. v1beta2 and v1beta1 are deprecated and will be removed in the future.

-v1beta2 is now introduced as a new version of the API to support more than one domain per certificate (multi-SAN).
+v1beta2 supports more than one domain name per certificate (multi-SAN).

-v1beta1 does not support more than one domain per certificate (multi-SAN) and is deprecated.
-In the future the support for v1beta1 will be dropped.
+v1beta1 supports one domain name per certificate.